 How Much Does a Locksmith Earn?

-The U.S. Bureau of Labor Statistics indicates that there were approximately 18,640 locksmiths in the U.S. in 2016.
-The median annual wage for locksmiths was $41,180.
+According to the U.S. Bureau of Labor Statistics there were approximately 19,000 locksmiths in the U.S. in 2018 with a median annual income of $42,000.
 The median salary is the salary at which half of the locksmiths earned more than that amount and half earned less.

 An Opportunity for Felons?